-The Resort restaurant, Sandy’s Castle Restaurant, offered meal deals!?
-These may change seasonally, but we took advantage on both nights of our stay.?
-The first night we were able to get 2 appetizers, 2 adult entrees, 3 kids meals, and Coke products for $50.?
-The second night the deal was 1 appetizer, 2 pizzas, and Cokes for $40.?
-We found these deals to be very helpful with our trip budget.?
-I will say, the food was pretty average.?
-The kids loved it (who doesn’t love pizza and cheeseburgers?), but at the price, I could not complain.?
+The Resort restaurant, Sandy’s Castle Restaurant, offered meal deals!
+These may change seasonally, but we took advantage on both nights of our stay.
+The first night we were able to get 2 appetizers, 2 adult entrees, 3 kids meals, and Coke products for $50.
+The second night the deal was 1 appetizer, 2 pizzas, and Cokes for $40.
+We found these deals to be very helpful with our trip budget.
+I will say, the food was average.
+The kids loved it (who doesn’t love pizza and cheeseburgers?), and at the price, I could not complain.
 The nachos were our favorite- definitely try them!

 SHOULD YOU STAY?

 I’d definitely recommend a stay at the LEGOLAND Beach Retreat Resort, Florida.
 Our kids were immersed in the LEGO culture for 2 days and they loved every moment.
 The shuttle to and from the parks is convenient and easy.
 A resort stay also includes free parking at LEGOLAND which we used on the last day after check-out.

 The LEGOLAND Beach Retreat Resort offered so many on-site benefits – the meal deals, free breakfast, free LEGOLAND parking (normally $17), and the character dinners.
 Our kids are already asking to go back and it’s not something that my husband nor I oppose!